-object can offer its image to internet clients (Firefox
+object can offer its image in the Web browser (Chrome

 .
 These dynamic pages are created automatically

-The client requiring data from this Web component is type of "PmWebClient" from the license point of view.
+The client requiring data from this Web component is of the PmWebClient

 Up to the version PROMOTIC Pm8.2

-the HTML pages generated by the system were designed only for MS InternetExplorer (MSIE)
+the HTML pages generated by the system were designed only for InternetExplorer

 Web panels basic principle:

-- Graphic items are compiled into dynamic HTML form (using so called Alax technology).
+- Pmg objects are compiled into dynamic HTML form (using so-called Alax technology).

-- When the client is opening panel, the compiled dynamic HTML panel page is loaded from the server (i.e. from PROMOTIC application).
-Panel refreshing (see the configurator "Refresh period of HTML pages [s]
+- If the client is opening panel, then the compiled dynamic HTML panel page is loaded from server (i.e. from PROMOTIC application).
+Panel refreshing (see the "Refresh period of HTML pages [s]

-") is called automaticaly and is based on periodically loading XML panel data, which are much smaller then the whole HTML page.
+" configurator) is called automatically and is based on periodically loading XML panel data, which are much smaller then the whole HTML page.
 For example if the panel is connected by data binding to 10 variables, then only 10 current values are periodically transferred.
 The server load is therefore minimal.

 - The scripts

-data binding - it can use references to other objets).
+" data binding - it can use references to other objects).